mynk-tmr/notes/ReactJS/Beginner.md

 ```

 ### useContext hook
+- solves *prop drilling*
-- solves *prop drilling*, where every component between source & target has to forward props
+	- case where all components between container and descendant must forward props
-	- passing JSX as `children`, another solution
+	- causes re-render of every forwarding component
 - enable components to render differently based on context
 - To override a context, wrap children with different context value
 - Use cases : theming, current user data, routing